 For students, there’s the Capital One SavorOne Student Cash Rewards Credit Card, which has a $0 annual fee and gives 5% cash back on hotels and rental cars booked through Capital One Travel, 3% cash back on dining, entertainment, popular streaming services and grocery store purchases, along with 1% back on all other purchases (except for 8% back on Capital One Entertainment purchases and 10% back on purchases made through Uber & Uber Eats).

-Another Capital One first time credit card option is the Capital One Platinum Secured Credit Card.
-It’s also designed to help people establish credit.
-It reports to the major credit bureaus just like an unsecured credit card, except that you’ll have to pay a refundable security deposit to open the account.
-You’re guaranteed a starting credit limit of $200 with an initial deposit of either $49, $99 or $200, depending on the specifics of your credit history.
+Another noteworthy Capital One first-time credit card option is the Capital One Platinum Secured Credit Card.
+It’s also designed to help people build credit.
+It reports to the major credit bureaus just like an unsecured credit card, but you’ll have to pay a refundable security deposit to open the account.
+You’re guaranteed a starting credit limit of $200 with an initial deposit of $49, $99 or $200, depending on the specifics of your credit history.